Explain this: My plane pulls into the gate at midnight, and I live 45 minutes away from the airport. Why, then, did I get home at 5:00 in the morning?

 Restoring trust in travel: The time to work together is now

 The capabilities and the demand are here.
 It’s now time for governments and travel-sector partners to come together to bring digital credentials to market.
-In addition to boosting efficiency for airline and border staff, credentials will provide a more secure way of sharing and verifying information, giving travellers more assurance, shorter processing times and a lesser risk of exposure.
+In addition to boosting efficiency for airline and border staff, credentials will provide a more secure way of sharing and verifying information, giving travelers more assurance, shorter processing times and a lesser risk of exposure.
 Not only is industry-wide collaboration critical to establish governance, legal and regulatory frameworks, it’s essential for standardization and global consumer adoption.

 What’s your perspective on this?
 Do you share a similar vision for the travelscape?
 If so, consider this your invitation to join us in shaping the future of seamless travel together.